qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 DSL are useful when it's high in abstraction level, and new requirements mostly follow the abstration.

+### Replace calls with data

+[System calls are expensive](https://blog.codingconfessions.com/p/what-makes-system-calls-expensive).
+Replacing system calls with data can improve performance:

+- io_uring: allows submitting many IO tasks by writing into memory, then use one system call to submit them. [^io_uring_polling]
+- Graphics API: Old OpenGL use system calls to change state and dispatch draw call.
+New Graphics APIs like Vulkan, Metal and WebGPU all use command buffer.
+Operations are turned to data in command buffer, then one system call to submit many commands.

+[^io_uring_polling]: It's possible to use polling to fully avoid system call after initial setup, but with costs.

 ## Mutation-data duality

 Mutation can be represented as data.
 Data can be interpreted as mutation.